 Pre-nuptial, Post-Nuptial Agreements and Civil Partnership Agreements

 The Law Commission has recommended that, subject to safeguards, marital or civil partnership agreements should be enforceable in the courts.
-This recommendation has yet to be brought into law, but the courts are increasingly respectful of couples’ abilities to regulate their own affairs.
+This recommendation has yet to be brought into law.
+However the courts are increasingly respectful of couples’ abilities to regulate their own affairs.

 Our Family Team are experts in Pre-Nuptial, Post-Nuptial and Civil Partnership Agreements.
 Please lose no time in getting in touch with us.
 CALL US ON 0333 009 6275 / email us: firstname.lastname@example.org